Skip to content

 Pidgins and Creoles

-Pidgins are simplified ways of speaking that develop between groups that speak two separate languages without a common language.
-They bring in the vocabulary of one language, maybe some from the other.
+Pidgins are simplified ways of speaking that develop between groups that speak two separate languages without a common tongue.
+They bring in the vocabulary of one language, and maybe some from the other.
 The same thing happens with the grammar.

 These start out as a simple way for the two groups to communicate, but eventually develop into a full-fledged language, with all of its complexities.
 This is the point when a pidgin becomes a creole.

 Still, Belizean Kriol is its own language.
 So, again, language can be a lot of things and can come from many different sources.
-The line between dialect and language can be very thin.
+The line between dialect and language can be incredibly vague.

 Sociopolitical “Language”